 Genetic markers behave as Mendelian traits; in other words, they follow the laws of segregation and independent assortment first described by Mendel.
 Two genes that are located on the same chromosome are physically linked and tend to be inherited together.
 During meiosis, recombination between homologous chromosomes may break this linkage.
 The frequency of recombination between two genes located on the same chromosome depends of the distance between them.
 Recombination rate between markers is, therefore, an indication of their degree of linkage: the lower the recombination rate, the closer the markers.
-The construction of genetic maps exploits this characteristic to infer the likely order of markers and the distance between them.
+The construction of genetic maps exploits this characteristic to infer the likely distance and order of markers in the genetic map.

-Mapping exercises are generally accomplished following the co-segregation of polymorphic markers in structured experimental populations (e.g. F2 or backcross) or existing populations
+Mapping exercises are generally accomplished following the co-segregation of polymorphic markers in structured experimental populations (e.g. F2 or backcross) or existing populations under selection programmes (families of full siblings or half siblings).
+Medium to high density genetic maps of a few hundred to a few thousand markers are available for most livestock species.